 For example, let’s assume that you start an RRSP at age 35 and plan to retire at age 65.
 Initially, you contribute $100 a month ($1,200 a year) at an assumed 4% growth rate.

-According to the Sun Life RRSP contributions and withdrawal calculator, if you continue to save at this rate, after 30 years you would have $69,994 in your plan.
+According to our RRSP contributions calculator, if you continue to save at this rate, after 30 years you would have $69,994 in your plan.
 However, if you increase your monthly RRSP contributions by $50 each year, by age 64 you would be contributing $1,550 a month ($18,600 a year).
-As a result, you would accumulate $476,924 in your RRSP account by your planned retirement date — nearly seven times as much!
+As a result, you would accumulate $476,924 in your RRSP account by your planned retirement date — nearly 7 times as much!

 Because workplace group RRSP contributions are typically a percentage of salary, as your salary goes up, your annual dollar contributions will also increase.
 But you can boost your savings even more by giving yourself an RRSP contribution raise when you get an annual pay raise.